saeedghsh/music/README.md

 * [ ] add test
 * [ ] hookup the repo with gitbut CI

+* [ ] Make frequency computer a separate class from note

 * [ ] change `accidental.unidoce_char` to `symbol` and find a better name for `accidental.shorthand`